Debutante Camellia For Sale Online

 Camellias love moist, acidic soil so check out our slightly Acidic Potting Mix to help amend the soil at your planting site.
 They are very adaptable to most planting locations but rich, well-drained soil is best.
 Camellias don’t like wet feet.
 Debutante Camellia can tolerate full sun to partial shade and can be grown across the United States in USDA zones 7-10.
 It loves morning sun and afternoon shade to protect it from the hot heat.
 Water thoroughly the first year of planting to establish a strong root system.
 Apply a layer of mulch annually to help retain moisture and protect the roots.

 The best time to fertilize camellias is in mid to late spring after the threat of frost.
 Apply a slow-release fertilizer annually to help promote new growth and pink blooms that return year after year.
 Camellias are acid-loving plants and benefit from regular fertilization.
 Camellia bushes do have a slow to moderate growth rate and fertilizer is applied to help them grow quicker.

 As a general rule of thumb, camellias should be pruned after they finish flowering.
 For Camellia Japonica bush, the best time to prune is in late spring or early summer to allow for the growth of new buds and foliage until the next prolific bloom season.
 The mature size of the camellia shrub is up to 6-8 feet tall and wide and it forms as a bushy shrub or small tree.
 The size at maturity will be dependent on pruning techniques and how often it is done.
 You can trim your camellia to any desired size and shape you’d like or let it grow to its natural structure.

-Shop the Debutante Camellia for sale and visit our Camellia Pruning Guide for more information on pruning!
+Shop the Debutante Camellia for sale and check out all our Camellia shrubs for sale!